brizee/KnetikUnitySDK/README.md

 ###3.9 Store Service

 The Store Service lists the sellable items available to the user.
 It uses pagination similar to the Achievements Service.
-Store items are filtered by terms; at least one of the terms you pass in will be matched in the result items.
+Store items are filtered by terms or related items.
+When you search by terms, at least one of the terms you pass in will be matched in the result items.
+When you search by related items, the results will be the items related to the items you pass in.

 The Store service lists items with their catalog ID and catalog SKU ID.
 These are used for adding item to the cart and purchasing.